gbv/daia/daia.md

 DAIA serializations in XML (DAIA/XML) and RDF (DAIA/RDF) are each formally described by a schema or ontology.
 The DAIA/XML Schema is identified by the XML namespace `http://ws.gbv.de/daia/`.
 The DAIA/RDF Ontology is identified by the URI <http://purl.org/ontology/daia/> which is also used URI namespace.
+Both may be changed to <http://purl.org/ontology/daia#>.
 The namespace prefix `daia` is recommeded for both DAIA/XML and DAIA/RDF.

     @prefix daia: <http://purl.org/ontology/daia/> .
     @base         <http://purl.org/ontology/daia/> .